-Transportation logistics play an important role in allowing us to supply products to our customers, whether by truck, rail or water.
+Transportation logistics play an important role in allowing us to supply products to our customers, whether by road, rail or water.
 We also rely heavily on third-party truck and rail transportation to ship coal, natural gas and other fuels to our plants.
-Any significant delays, disruptions, or the non-availability of our transportation support system could negatively affect our operations.
+Any significant delays, disruptions or the non-availability of our transportation support system could negatively affect our operations.
 Transportation operations are subject to capacity constraints, high fuel costs and various hazards, including extreme weather conditions and slowdowns due to labor strikes and other work stoppages.
 In Texas, we compete for third-party trucking services with operations in the oil and gas fields, which can significantly constrain the availability of those services to us.
-If there are material changes in the availability or cost of transportation services, we may not be able to arrange alternative and timely means to ship our products or fuels at a reasonable cost, which could lead to interruptions or slowdowns in our businesses or increases in our costs.
+If there are material changes in the availability or cost of transportation services, we may not be able to arrange alternative and timely means to transport our products or fuels at a reasonable cost, which could lead to interruptions or slowdowns in our businesses or increases in our costs.

-The availability of rail cars can also affect our ability to transport our products.
-Rail cars can be used to transport many different types of products across all of our segments.
-If owners sell or lease rail cars for use in other industries, we may not have enough rail cars to transport our products.
+The availability of railcars can also affect our ability to transport our products.
+Railcars can be used to transport many different types of products across all of our segments.
+If owners sell or lease railcars for use in other industries, we may not have enough railcars to transport our products.

-We have long-term agreements with shipping companies to provide ships to transport our aggregates products from our Bahamas and Nova Scotia operations to various coastal ports.
-These contracts have varying expiration dates ranging from 2023 to 2027 and generally contain renewal options.
+We have long-term agreements with shipping companies to provide ships to transport our aggregates products from our Bahamas and Nova Scotia operations to various coastal ports that expire in 2026 and 2027, respectively.
 Our inability to renew these agreements or enter into new ones with other shipping companies could affect our ability to transport our products.

-Some of our product is distributed by barge along rivers in Ohio and West Virginia.
-We may continue to experience, to a lesser degree, risks associated with distributing our products by barges, including significant delays, disruptions or the non-availability of our barge transportation system that could negatively affect our operations, water levels that could affect our ability to transport our products by barge, and barges that may not be available in quantities that we might need from time to time to support our operations.
+Some of our products are distributed by barges along rivers in Ohio and West Virginia.
+We may experience, to a lesser degree, risks associated with distributing our products by barges, including significant delays, disruptions or the non-availability of our barge transportation system that could negatively affect our operations, water levels that could affect our ability to transport our products by barge, and barges that may not be available in quantities that we might need from time to time to support our operations.